 Need an Extra Hand?

 Commercial and industrial buildings together currently account for half of annual U.S. energy consumption.
-Saving precious energy through these maintenance tips can save thousands year after year.
+Saving precious energy through these mechanical maintenance tips can save thousands year after year.
 While implementing each of these tips individually may be a great way to increase efficiency, the greatest thing to do is create a structured system designed to inspect all of these components regularly.

 If you’re not sure where to start or you’d like help creating a strategy, contact us today!
 Our trained team of technicians can assess your equipment and perform maintenance fixes for your facility.
 Implement change today with Rasmussen Mechanical Services.